“Do not wait for leaders; do it alone, person to person.” – Mother Teresa

 One afternoon last year, I was sitting in the laundromat when I was approached by a local panhandler.
 He’s something of a “regular” there at the laundromat and he generally approaches me when he sees me.
 “What ya readin’ today?” he asked.
 I showed him my book and he carefully read the title aloud.
 Then he asked, “Can ya help me out with somethin’ today?”
 This is the normal pattern of our conversation and I usually give the guy a dollar and send him on his way.
 On this occasion, though, the smallest I had was a $5 bill.
 Of course he said, “That’s all right,” but I told him I’d get change.
 I’m reasonably generous but I wasn’t going to give $5 to some panhandler.

 I went to the attendant and asked for change for the $5 bill, then gave the man his usual dollar.
 A lady who was sitting nearby said I was “passing out blessings.”
 I don’t know about blessings but I generally give what I can.
 Afterward, I thought about the woman’s comment.
-I don’t know much about the panhandler in the laundromat except that he’s a veteran with no job and probably has an alcohol abuse problem.
+I don’t know much about the panhandler in the laundromat except that he claims he’s a veteran, has no job and probably has an alcohol abuse problem.
 Perhaps, for him, a dollar is a blessing.

 Panhandlers were common in Jesus’ time, except they were known as “beggars.”
 One encounter between Jesus and a beggar is the case of Bartimaeus, whose name means “son of Timaeus” (Mark 10:46-52; Luke 18:53-43).
 Jesus and his disciples were near Jericho when they met Bartimaeus, who was blind.
 In those days, people who were blind couldn’t get along, except by begging.
 There was no Braille and no jobs they could do.
 Bartimaeus heard that Jesus was passing by.
 Apparently, he had heard about Jesus because he began shouting, “‘Jesus, Son of David, have mercy on me!’”
 (Mark 10:47b ESV).
 Even though people told him to be quiet, he persisted until he got Jesus’ attention.
 Jesus asked him what he wanted and he said, “‘Rabbi, let me recover my sight.’” (vs. 51b ESV).
 Jesus restored his sight and Bartimaeus followed him (vs. 52b).